-The Berry Center supports student interest in entrepreneurship by funding academic enrichment courses in entrepreneurship, by organizing an annual entrepreneurship panel discussion as part of its leadership program (see the LEADS page), and by providing financial support for Enactus, a student group that organizes entrepreneurial projects.
+The McWethy Program supports student interest in entrepreneurship by funding academic enrichment courses in entrepreneurship, by organizing an annual entrepreneurship panel discussion as part of its leadership program (see the LEADS page), and by providing financial support for Enactus, a student group that organizes entrepreneurial projects.

 Entrepreneurship students visited the

-Cornell has offered two academic enrichment courses, “Introduction to Entrepreneurship” and “Applications in Entrepreneurship”.
-In recent years the courses have been taught by Professor David Burgess, a social entrepreneur and academic instructor affiliated with the University of Iowa.
-Students learn the fundamentals of entrepreneurship, develop business plans, and interact with local-area entrepreneurs in the classroom and through field trips.
+Cornell offers “Introduction to Entrepreneurship” taught by Andy Stoll, a social entrepreneur, media producer and speaker.
+Students learn the fundamentals of entrepreneurship, develop business plans, and interact with local-area entrepreneurs in the classroom and through field trips to businesses and forums like Innovation Expo and 1 Million Cups.
 The courses have served as an incubator for entrepreneurial projects that have been implemented and sustained through the Enactus student group.

 Enactus students with the first dollar earned by the art gallery project